-- g.
-Performance Criteria: Assessment and Evaluation of children in the home. - (i) All pregnant women and children referred to the nurse visitation program will be assessed for risk and wellbeing within their home environment by a consistent team of nurse home visitors who would also support the establishment or maintenance of a medical home for the provision of prenatal care and/or episodic care for children (dependent upon ability to make contact and engage family).
-The Authority will track the number of pregnant women and children seen for nurse home visitation, evaluations, assessments, consults, referrals and discharge plans. - (ii) The Authority will track the anticipated length of time to reach the stated goal: time can vary from one 60-minute home visit to four months of follow up with the family. - (iii) Indicators of success: Nurse assessments offer support for families as well as connections to indicated resources and services.
-Screening tools identify improvements in child and family conditions, such as reduced or less frequent child welfare contact, improved engagement with a medical home, increased immunization rates and decreased emergency room visits.
+g.
+Performance Criteria: Assessment and Evaluation of children in the home.

-- (iv) The Authority will report on the following output indicators: - 1.
+- i.
+All pregnant women and children referred to the nurse visitation program will be assessed for risk and wellbeing within their home environment by a consistent team of nurse home visitors who would also support the establishment or maintenance of a medical home for the provision of prenatal care and/or episodic care for children (dependent upon ability to make contact and engage family).
+The Authority will track the number of pregnant women and children seen for nurse home visitation, evaluations, assessments, consults, referrals and discharge plans. - ii.
+The Authority will track the anticipated length of time to reach the stated goal: time can vary from one 60-minute home visit to four months of follow up with the family. - iii.
+Indicators of success: Nurse assessments offer support for families as well as connections to indicated resources and services.
+Screening tools identify improvements in child and family conditions, such as reduced or less frequent child welfare contact, improved engagement with a medical home, increased immunization rates and decreased emergency room visits. - iv.
+The Authority will report on the following output indicators: - 1.
 Number of referrals received; - 2.
 Number of onsite consults; - 3.
 Number of home visits attempted, and made; - 4.
 Number of unsuccessful attempts; and - 5.
-Number and type of resource connections made.
+Number and type of resource connections made. - v.
+The Authority and DDHS will report on the following outcome measures (to include, but not to be limited to): - 1.
+Results on screening tools; - 2.
+Establishment of medical homes; - 3.
+Immunization rates; - 4.
+Emergency Room visits; and - 5.
+Timing and rate of subsequent child welfare referrals.